 Advisor: Thomas Kidd

-Research Interests: My general area of interest is eighteenth-century religious and intellectual history with a focus on the “catholick” Congregationalists of Boston, Massachusetts.
-I most enjoy researching how transatlantic networks and cross-cultural interactions shaped Christian theology and practice in Colonial and Revolutionary America.
+My general area of interest is eighteenth-century American religious and intellectual history with a focus on the intersection of Protestantism and enlightenment thought.
+Currently, my dissertation examines how the idea of natural religion informed Protestant debates on imperial and revolutionary politics, missions, notions of the family, and the possibility of religious truth deriving from non-Christian faiths.
+Broadly speaking, I most enjoy uncovering how transatlantic networks and cross-cultural interactions shaped Christian theology and practice in Colonial and Revolutionary America.

 “Unity in Christ and Country: American Presbyterians in the Revolutionary Era, 1758-1801.
 By William Harrison Taylor.”
 The Journal of Southern Religion vol. 19 (2017).

 “Biblia Americana: Volume 4, Ezra-Psalms by Cotton Mather.
 With Introduction and Annotations by Harry Clark Maddux.”
 Early American Literature vol. 51, no. 2 (2016): 526-528.

 Miscellaneous: For three years I was privileged to serve as a Graduate Fellow at the Academy for Teaching and Learning.
 My dual role as an editor for its annual publication and as a research assistant cultivated an appreciation for developing not only as a historian but as a teacher.
 Alongside my interest in eighteenth-century American intellectual and religious history, I hope to continue my work in the scholarship of teaching and learning.